-The number of days between each test will be informed by multiple variables, including the infection rates in Boston, as well as the average number of people a single person with a viral disease such as COVID-19 can infect.
+The number of days between each test is informed by multiple variables, including the infection rates in Boston, as well as the average number of people a single person with a viral disease such as COVID-19 can infect.

 If students test positive for COVID-19, they will be asked to self-isolate for 14 days in their single-occupancy personal residence on campus.
-University staff will help students receive food deliveries and facilitate care and other needs during the quarantine period, says Madeleine Estabrook, senior vice chancellor of student affairs.
+University staff helps students receive food deliveries and facilitate care and other needs during the quarantine period, says Madeleine Estabrook, senior vice chancellor of student affairs.

-In the fall, students living on campus who test positive for COVID-19 will also be placed in single-occupancy isolation rooms on campus with a private bathroom, and food delivery assistance.
+Students living off campus who test positive for COVID-19 will also be placed in wellness housing on campus.

 Students living on campus in the fall will be assigned housing arrangements that will have no more than two students per bedroom.
 Some, but not all, of those housing units will include private kitchens, and most will have shared bathrooms.

 Students who become ill should coordinate with their instructors directly about their classwork.

 Test results will be available through an online and private portal.
 These results will also be available to internal university staff who have been trained on protocols specific to Northeastern to manage the cases of infected people and work with local public health authorities to coordinate contact tracing, a method that attempts to minimize the spread of a disease by identifying and monitoring the physical interactions of an infected person with other people.

 In all cases, whether it is people living on campus or off campus, or people who don’t have immediate access to primary care, Northeastern will offer an exhaustive list of resources to get treatment for COVID-19, Kemmerer says.